 7. To have my Pyrenean Shepherds screened for genetic diseases (as recommended by the CHIC program), and to support the open disclosure of health issues that affect the Pyrenean Shepherd, by sharing both normal and abnormal the test results, in ways that support what is in the best interest of the breed.

-Owners and breeders that wish to participate in the Open Source Program can do so contacting us and agreeing to the terms listed above.
+Owners and breeders that wish to participate in the Open Source Project can do so contacting us and agreeing to the terms listed above.
 Upon approval, you will receive a logo to use on your website or Facebook page.
-Persons submitting Open Source information on their dogs will also receive this.
-(The PSHF reserves the right to deny any applicant, or revoke any participant for any reason.)
+(We reserve the right to deny any applicant, or revoke any participant for any reason.)

 Please be aware that Open Source Participants…